Key Takeaways

 3. Copy and content

 Every website, including e-commerce stores, needs copywriting.
-The only thing about e-commerce websites is that it requires fewer text-only pages than other websites.
+The only thing about e-commerce websites is that they require fewer text-only pages than other websites.
 There is a need to pay attention to the crucial pages, which include privacy policies, terms and conditions, and many more.

 You can also create pages to display your products under specific categories.
 The number of words you want to add to your pages will determine the copywriting charges.